Governance 2026: Agenda

 15:15 Breakout sessions

-BREAKOUT 1 – Creating a governance career that's right for you
+Creating a governance career that's right for you with a focus on supplementary NED roles

 This session explores pathways within governance roles, the skills boards and organisations value most, and how to position yourself for long-term success.
 Gain insights into building a career that aligns with your strengths and the evolving governance landscape.